DanielCech/DCTableViewController/README.md

 func createDataSourceForTable(tableView: UITableView)
 ```

 Using structs *SectionDescription* & *CellDescription*.
-The initializers of these struct has default value for each parameter - flexible notation.
+The initializers of these structs have default value for each parameter - flexible notation.

 #### 4. Table view cell creation
-Table view cells should comply with *DCTableViewCellProtocol* (optional).
+Table view cells should conform to *DCTableViewCellProtocol* (optional).
 The function updateCell is then used for updating the cell using viewModel.

 ```func updateCell(viewModel: Any, delegate: Any?)```